nickjames21119/FREIGHT-MNet/README.md

 top-risk screening, together with a controlled family of historical, tabular, identity, graph, topology, and disruption predictors.

-This repository contains the data-collection pipeline, model code, and evaluation scripts for the paper:

-> Y. Zhang and A. Banerjee, "FREIGHT-MNet: A Public Multimodal Benchmark for
-> Cold-Start Freight OD Travel-Time Risk," IEEE International Conference on Data
-> Mining (ICDM), 2026 (Applied Track).

 ## Data

 All inputs are public.
 To download everything the benchmark needs, run: